 If a dry, sessionable cider is what you reach for, no matter the time of year, grab a four-pack of Citizen Cider’s very fine “cider maker’s cider,” Wit’s Up, for your All Hallow’s Eve festivities.
 Made with apples pressed at Happy Valley Orchard in Middlebury, Vermont, this crowd-pleasing sipper starts like an ale and finishes balanced and dry.
 Its beer-ish qualities are due to the fact that Citizen uses a Belgian-style saison yeast in the cider-making process, and the cider undergoes a malolactic fermentation that helps tame the acidity and lends a gentle mouthfeel.

-Because you and the kiddos can’t subsist solely on candy on Halloween night, we suggest ordering a piping hot ‘za or two from your favorite local pizza joint, and enjoying some icy cold cans of Golden State Ciders Mighty Hopped with it (for the adult only, obviously).
-Made with — and this is a direct quote from Golden State — “the dankest hops California has to offer,” this bright, pleasantly bitter cider is a perfect pair with salty, savory foods, and it will make your beer-nerd friends happy, too.
+Because you and the kiddos can’t subsist solely on candy on Halloween night, we suggest ordering takeout from your favorite taco joint, and enjoying some icy cold cans of Golden State Ciders Hamaica with it (for the adults only, obviously).
+Inspired by the rich tradition of aguas frescas, Hamaica is a naturally pink cider made with fragrant hibiscus flowers, which creates tart, tropical flavors that are super thirst-quenching!

 When fall comes around, with its long evening shadows and blustery breezes, some of us really like to lean into the mood: hiking boots, flannel shirts, decorative gourds — the whole nine yards.
 If this is you, Left Foot Charley Cinnamon Girl is what you should be drinking on Halloween.
 What is more autumnal, after all, than the classic combo of apples and cinnamon?
 Left Foot, based in Michigan, sources the apples for this cider from two farms on the Old Mission Peninsula, then adds cinnamon sticks to the liquid and lets it steep for 4 to 6 weeks.